kamilkosek/ISEMarkdownExtension/readme.md

 , to hide it type `Hide-ISEMarkdownExtension`.

-Don't expect too much of this Module, I'm not a developer :smiley:
+Don't expect too much from this Module, I'm not a developer :smiley: